projectPillar/projectPillar.github.io/Muscular_Anatomy/Muscular Borders.md

 <br>
 Remember, psoas is generally round with a possible elongation at the posterior border at the lower lumbar levels.
 At the upper lumbar levels, psoas may be more narrow as the muscle begins at L1-L3.
 <br><br>
-To see segmentations from L1-L5 in a female control, age-matched female with low back pain, and an elderly female, <u>click here</u>.
+To see segmentations from L1-L5 in a female control, age-matched female with low back pain, and an elderly female, <a href='https://projectpillar.github.io/Scans/L1-L5%20Segmentations.html'><u>click here</u></a>.
 To see segmentations from L1-L5 in a male control, age-matched male with low back pain, and an elderly male, <u>click here</u>.
 <br>